jaredhanson/oauth2orize-chain/README.md

 server.exchange('http://oauth.net/grant_type/chain', chain(function(client, token, scope, done) {
   // TODO:
   // 1.
 Verify the access token.
   // 2.
-Ensure that the token is being exchanged by resource server for which it
+Ensure that the token is being exchanged by a resource server for which
-  //    is intended.
+  //    it is intended.
   // 3.
 Issue a chained access token.
 });
 ```